-Virginia L. M. Spiegler is a senior lecturer in Operations and Supply Chain Management and the Programme Director for the MSc in Logistics and Supply Chain Management.
+Virginia L. M. Spiegler is a Reader in Operations and Supply Chain Management and the Programme Director for the MSc in Logistics and Supply Chain Management.
 She obtained a PhD degree in the area of Supply Chain Dynamics from Cardiff Business School.
 She also holds a B.Eng. in Mechanical Engineering from Federal University of Santa Catarina, Brazil; an MSc in Logistics and Operations Management, a Pg.Dip. in Social Science Research Methods from Cardiff University and a Pg.Cert. in Professional Development of Academic Practice from Brunel University.

 Virginia has worked in the areas of material and production planning and traceability in the automotive and aircraft industries.
 More recently, her research work has been conducted in the food and drink industry.